Year 1 -

 Pilot Year - UK Training (2023)

-We are looking for research students and early-career scientists from diverse backgrounds who have a project or are about to embark on research that requires fieldwork experience in remote areas including polar regions with research topics related to microplastics and their impact on the environment and climate.
+We were looking for research students and early-career scientists from diverse backgrounds who had a project or were about to embark on research that required fieldwork experience in remote areas, including polar regions, with research topics related to microplastics and their impact on the environment and climate.

-Applicants should be above 18 years old, residents of the United Kingdom, and have a willingness to participate in all phases of the project from 2024 to 2027 to ensure research continuity.
-We welcome applicants from all backgrounds, and we are committed to creating an inclusive and diverse learning environment.
-We intend to keep at least 20% of places available for those who identify as coming from a low-income background.
-While participation in this program involves travelling to challenging regions, we understand that individuals may have varying physical abilities.
-Our primary concern is the safety and well-being of all participants.
-We encourage all interested individuals to apply, regardless of their physical abilities.
-We do ask that applicants consider the physical demands of the course and expeditions, as they can be physically rigorous.
-However, our commitment to inclusivity means that we are prepared to make reasonable accommodations to ensure that participants with disabilities can fully engage in the program.
+Applicants were to be above 18 years old, residents of the United Kingdom, and willing to participate in all phases of the project from 2024 to 2027 to ensure research continuity.
+We welcomed applicants from all backgrounds and were committed to creating an inclusive and diverse learning environment.
+We intended to keep at least 20% of places available for those who identified as coming from a low-income background.
+While participation in this program involved traveling to challenging regions, we understood that individuals might have varying physical abilities.
+Our primary concern was the safety and well-being of all participants.
+We encouraged all interested individuals to apply, regardless of their physical abilities.
+We did ask that applicants consider the physical demands of the course and expeditions, as they could be physically rigorous.
+However, our commitment to inclusivity meant that we were prepared to make reasonable accommodations to ensure that participants with disabilities could fully engage in the program.

-If you have any concerns or specific needs related to physical fitness or mobility, please don't hesitate to reach out to us.
+If anyone had any concerns or specific needs related to physical fitness or mobility, we encouraged them to reach out to us.

 Frequently Asked Questions